Social determinants of health

-Social determinants of health (SDOH) are the factors, oftentimes related to environment or status, that affect the conditions of daily life and one's health.
-They are the factors that determine a persons vulnerability for disease but also their ability to gain access to care.
-They are usually broken down into five categories: Economic Stability, Education, Social and Community Context, Health Care Access, and Built Environment.
+Social determinants of health are the factors, oftentimes related to environment or status, that affect the conditions of daily life and one's health.
+They are the factors that determine a person's vulnerability for disease, but also their ability to gain access to care.
+They are commonly broken down into six categories: economic stability, education, social and community context, race and gender, health care access, and built environment.
+There is debate about which of these is most important.

-The World Health Organization says that "the social determinants can be more important than health care or lifestyle choices in influencing health." and "This unequal distribution of health-damaging experiences is not in any sense a 'natural' phenomenon but is the result of a toxic combination of poor social policies, unfair economic arrangements [where the already well-off and healthy become even richer and the poor who are already more likely to be ill become even poorer], and bad politics."
-Some commonly accepted social determinants include gender, race, economics, education, employment, housing, and food access/security.
-There is debate about which of these are most important.
+The World Health Organization (WHO) explains that health is influenced by the "circumstances in which people are born, grow up, live, work and age, and the systems put in place to deal with illness."
+WHO further states that "unequal distribution of health-damaging experiences is not in any sense a 'natural' phenomenon but is the result of a toxic combination of poor social policies, unfair economic arrangements [where the already well-off and healthy become even richer and the poor who are already more likely to be ill become even poorer], and bad politics."

-Health starts where we live, learn, work, and play.
-SDOH are the conditions and environments in which people are born, live, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risk.
-They are non-medical factors that influence health outcomes and have a direct correlation with health equity.
-This includes: Access to health education, community and social context, access to quality healthcare, food security, neighborhood and physical environment, and economic stability.
-Studies have found that more than half of a person's health is determined by SDOH, not clinical care and genetics.
+Social determinants of health include all non-biological factors that influence one's health and quality of life.
+This consists of: access to health education; community and social context; access to quality healthcare; food security; neighborhood and physical environment; and economic stability.
+Studies have found that more than half of a person's health is determined by social determinants rather than clinical care and genetics.

 Health disparities exist in countries around the world.
 There are various theoretical approaches to social determinants, including the life-course perspective.
 Chronic stress, which is experienced more frequently by those living with adverse social and economic conditions, has been linked to poor health outcomes.
 Various interventions have been made to improve health conditions worldwide, although measuring the efficacy of such interventions is difficult.
 Social determinants are important considerations within clinical settings.
 Public policy has shaped and continues to shape social determinants of health.

+All types of government can increase health equity in their region.
+Health is not always the main driver of political policy, but policies still often affect citizens' access to healthcare and health equity.
+One example of this indirect correlation is in trade markets.
+The WHO explains that, "Trade policy that actively encourages the production, trade, and consumption of foods high in fats and sugars to the detriment of fruit and vegetable production is contradictory to health policy."

-Related topics are social determinants of mental health, social determinants of health in poverty, social determinants of obesity and commercial determinants of health.
+Related topics are social determinants of mental health, social determinants of health in poverty, social determinants of obesity, and commercial determinants of health.